 New standards in reading were implemented in 2013.
 Comparisons in reading from 2012 to 2013 should not be made.

-As the data shows in the above charts, Grand Rapids Area Schools third graders are showing achievement levels that are below the state average.
+As the data shows in the above charts, Grand Rapids Area Schools third grade students achieved above the state average in 2021.

 Using Data to Inform Instruction